JaymeMorrissey99/Neils-Assignment/Code Reviews/codeReview.md

 - Answer as many comments as possible and give thanks when it's due.
 - Acknowledge comments even if you don't agree with them.

+##### **Don’t:**

+- Take comments to heart.
+It is not personal.
+- Insult people.
+- Assume anything.
+- Misinterpret comments -If comments seem personal or insulting , take a step back and read it again.
+-  Make jokes or be sarcastic
+- Shift blame to others - avoid “I copied this from _____ “ or “He/She did it this way so I did too”.
+- Strive to improve

 ##### Articles for further reading: